kiarina/kiarina-python/packages/kiarina-i18n/README.md

 - **Self-documenting**: Class definition serves as documentation
 - **Default Values**: Explicit fallback values when translation is missing
 - **Immutable**: Translation instances are frozen and cannot be modified
+- **Clean Syntax**: Scope is defined at class level, not as a field

 ### Using Catalog File